 "Quick!
 Mama's coming!"

-Lisa went to the window of their second-story apartment, peering into the cobblestone courtyard.
+Lisa rose reluctantly from the piano bench and went to the window of their second-story apartment, peering into the cobblestone courtyard.

 "Do you see him?"

 Lisa knew what was making her father late: It was that "gambling" thing her mother got so angry about.
 He would stay out playing cards with some of the neighborhood men in the storeroom of Mr. Rothbard's butcher shop.
-Lisa didn't understand a thing about cards, but she knew they made her mother very upset.
+Lisa didn't understand a thing about cards, but she knew they must be terrible since they made her mother so upset.

-Sometimes, after she was in bed, Lisa heard raised voices coming from her parents' bedroom.
+Sometimes, after she was in bed, there were raised voices coming from her parents' bedroom.
 The arguments were about money; that much she could figure out, and it seemed her father was angry at almost everyone these days.
-Gone were the early-evening dinners and the bear hugs when Papa came home from work to greet his family.
+Gone were the early evening dinners and the bear hugs when Papa came home from work to greet his family.

 Abraham or no Abraham, Malka lit the Shabbat candles.
 It was Friday sunset and the Sabbath was beginning.
 She lit two white tapers in the silver holders that had been her own mother's and turned to her youngest daughter.
 "Sonia, why don't you tell us what they mean?"

 "One candle is for the Lord, who made the heaven and the earth and rested on the seventh day," Sonia replied proudly.

 "We light the second because we observe the Sabbath day and keep it holy."

 Malka lit four more candles, one for each of her three daughters and one for her mother, Briendla, in Poland.
 A warm yellow light filled the room.
 A similar glow was appearing in parlors and dining rooms all across the neighborhood.